ConvergePanelRESEARCH • VERIFY • GOVERN

 4. 4Read each model's evidence: do they flag benchmark conditions, narrow test domains, or missing comparisons?

-5. 5Look for consensus on 'unverifiable' — often the claim can't be evaluated without access to the specific paper or test setup
+5. 5Look for consensus on 'unverifiable' — the claim often can't be evaluated without access to the specific paper or test setup

 Use cases